hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitsignwithalgorithm"></a>
 # **TransitSignWithAlgorithm**
-> void TransitSignWithAlgorithm (string name, string urlalgorithm, TransitSignWithAlgorithmRequest transitSignWithAlgorithmRequest, string transitMountPath = null)
+> void TransitSignWithAlgorithm (TransitSignWithAlgorithmRequest transitSignWithAlgorithmRequest, string name, string urlalgorithm, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Generate a signature for input data using the named key